rob-burrus/CarND-Traffic-Sign-Classifier-Project/README.md

 # Traffic Sign Classifier

 ## Overview
-Convolutional Nueral Network to classify traffic signs from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+Convolutional Neural Network (CNN) to classify traffic signs from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 The model is based on the famous [LeNet-5 architecture](http://yann.lecun.com/exdb/lenet/)

 ### Dataset Exploration and Augmentation
 The German Traffic Sign Dataset contains 51,839 images with 43 different unique sign types (classes).
 Each image has been resized to 32x32x3.
 Examples: